Home Assistant Integration

 | Port | 21063 |

-HomeKit entities are configured within HA’s integration settings.
-The bridge exposes selected devices to Apple Home while keeping the full HA device list available through the web UI.
+The pairing code is generated per-bridge and lives in HA’s UI — never hardcode or commit it; a HomeKit code plus LAN access is all someone needs to pair.
+The bridge exposes selected devices to Apple Home while keeping the full HA device list in the web UI.

 Management